 Students pursuing a degree in Accounting and Finance are required by College of Business policy to attain a minimum grade of "C" for all program core courses.
 For the purpose of this policy, program core courses are all accounting courses and finance courses.
 These courses are designated by the prefix "BAC" and "FIN."
+No minimum grade for CTA 326.

 ENG 121 English Composition I

 ENG 122 English Composition II

 ENG 131 Public Speaking

-ENG 310 Research Writing

 VMG 313 Aesthetics of Film

 DSN 110 Fundamentals of Drawing

 TEC 215 Basic Photography

 COM 245 Writing for the Media

 Culinary Arts Elective

 Drama Elective

-Ethnic Studies Elective Fine Arts Elective Foreign Language Elective History Elective Humanities Elective Literature Elective Music Elective Philosophy Elective Religion Elective
+Ethnic Studies Elective

+Fine Arts Elective

+Foreign Language Elective

+History Elective

+HUM Humanities Elective

+Literature Elective

+Music Elective

+Philosophy Elective

+Religion Elective